duembeg/gsat/README.md

 * Improved serial communication by using a dedicated serial RX thread.
 * Improved serial exception handling.
 * Updated G-Code message dialog, now one can continue from dialog.
-* Added better acknowledge check for commands.
+* Added better acknowledge check for g-code commands.
 * Added Jogging controls for finer control on each axis.
-* Added percent of lines sent status.
+* Added link port, link baud, and percent of lines sent to machine status panel.

 1.3.0
 * Program/repo name change gcs to gsat (g-code step and alignment tool)